FarahTasnurMeem/Firewall-creation-and-configuration/README.md

 # Lets build and configure firewall

-The main goal of this project is to configure my firwall in my Ubuntu using ufw.
+The main goal of this project is to configure my firewall in my Ubuntu using ufw.
 This setup will save my network from unauthorized access and potential threats.